cosmoskitten/beam/website/src/documentation/programming-guide.md

                 .addNameFilter(MetricNameFilter.named("namespace", "counter1"))
                 .build());

-// Find and print the queried counter: for (MetricResult<Long> counter: metrics.getCounters()) {
+// find and print the queried counter, it's expected that only one line will be printed: for (MetricResult<Long> counter: metrics.getCounters()) {
   System.out.println(counter.getName() + ":" + counter.getAttempted());
 }